Dogs at Risk for Nasal Mites

 7. Head Shaking

-A reaction to the irritation inside the nasal passages.
+A reaction to ongoing discomfort deep inside those passages.

 If left untreated, these tiny parasites can cause: